akhodakivskiy/VimFx/documentation/options.md

 - `smoothScroll.pages.spring-constant`: `d`, `u`, `<space>`, `<s-space>`
 - `smoothScroll.other.spring-constant`: `gg`, `G`, `0`, `^`, `$`, `'`

-Note that the value of these prefs are _strings,_ not numbers!
+Note that the value of these options are _strings,_ not numbers!

 Unfortunately, Firefox provides no way for code to tell which “spring constant” it wants when scrolling smoothly.
-All VimFx can do is to temporarily set Firefox’s `layout.css.scroll-behavior.spring-constant` pref.
+All VimFx can do is to temporarily set Firefox’s `layout.css.scroll-behavior.spring-constant` option.
 It is reset again after one second (by default).
-If that doesn’t work out for you, you can customize that timeout using the `scroll.reset_timeout` pref.
+If that doesn’t work out for you, you can customize that timeout using the `scroll.reset_timeout` option.

-The Firefox pref `general.smoothScroll` lets you turn off smooth scrolling entirely, including all of VimFx’s scrolling commands.
+The Firefox option `general.smoothScroll` lets you turn off smooth scrolling entirely, including all of VimFx’s scrolling commands.

 `general.smoothScroll.lines`, `general.smoothScroll.pages`, and